Europe's first online shop

 Even stilts can cause severe damage to the tree if the root system is injured during foundation work (similar to branch breakage, open wound for fungal spores).

-Conclusion – The Tree House Screw as “State Of The Art” of Treehouse Building
+5. Conclusion – Treehouse Screws as “State Of The Art” of Treehouse Building

-Normal screws from the DIY store are not suitable for fixing a tree house, they are not designed for such high loads.
-Also embracing methods are for a long time rather tree-damaging.
+- Normal screws from the DIY store are not suitable for fastening a tree house, they are not designed for such large loads.